markgregg/smart-filter/docs/types/Field.md

 If true ranges can be enrted for the field.
 ## allowBlanks
 If true blanks (nulls) can be entered for the field.
-## excludeFromSorting
-If true the field can not be used for sorting.
-To sort, sorting must be enabled in the main properties.
 ## iconMap
 If icons are to be displayed.
 This map will be used to determine the icon to show for a value.
 ## display